Trouble With Closing Sales? You May Be Making These Mistakes

 We can be so keen to dive straight in when talking to customers.
 We’re enthusiastic, we’re prepared.
 We’re so sure we can help that we start solving problems before we’ve heard the customer explain their actual problems in their own words.

 Your first job is not to present information.
 It’s to listen.
-Hearing a prospect open up and describe the issues their business faces gives us 2 crucial opportunities.
+This applies as much to cold calling as it does to face-to-face sales pitch.
+Hearing a prospect open up and describe the issues their business faces gives us two crucial opportunities.